 - In City of Heroes if you create your character in Praetoria, the squeaky-clean police-state, you defect to Primal Earth (the main game setting) at level 20.
 Either because you believe that liberty is worth the chaos that comes with it, or because it'll make being a villain easier.

 - This is pretty much the entire point for "followers" of Big Boss' supposed ideology in the Metal Gear universe.

 - This is the demon's path in Shin Megami Tensei: Strange Journey.
-Not to be confused with the "bad" path, the game makes it fairly clear there is no bad or good path, the demons want everyone to be free in all things, which would result in a dystopian planet with no society because everyone would do what they damn well want, and the angel's path leads to a world were everyone is happy, because they have no other choice but to be happy, and are brainwashed into so.
-You can also Take a Third Option.
+Not to be confused with the "bad" path, the game makes it fairly clear there is no bad or good path, the demons want everyone to be free in all things, which would result in a dystopian planet with no society because everyone would do what they damn well want, and the angel's path leads to a world where everyone is happy, because they have no other choice but to be happy, and are brainwashed into so.
+You can also Take a Third Option, as per series norm.

 - The Wild Card ending to Fallout: New Vegas has The Courier create an independent New Vegas free of the machinations of Mr House, the NCR and the Legion, for the reason that the people of the Mojave deserve to govern themselves without any outside interference.
 The final mission and achievement for this is literally titled "No Gods, No Masters".